sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 ## EntityFramework Reverse POCO Code First Generator

+Reverse engineers an existing database and generates Entity Framework Code First Poco classes, Configuration mappings and DbContext.

 **Beautifully generated code first code that is fully customisable**

 * Downloadable VSIX installer from the [visual studio gallery](https://marketplace.visualstudio.com/items?itemName=SimonHughes.EntityFrameworkReversePOCOGenerator).
 * Watch the v2 in-depth course at [pluralsight](https://app.pluralsight.com/library/courses/code-first-entity-framework-legacy-databases/table-of-contents) ![logo](http://www.simonhughes.co.uk/pluralsight-logo-tiny.png) I cover everything the v2 generator can do, and show you step-by-step how to reverse engineer your database properly.

+Please note, this is not the Microsoft reverse generator.
+This generator creates code as if you reverse engineered a database and lovingly created the code by hand.
+It also allows you to customise the generated code to your liking.

 ### Watch a short video clip (no audio)
 [efcore-first-run.mp4](https://reversepocostorage.blob.core.windows.net/public-file-share/efcore-first-run.mp4)